clemauyeung/chatbot-landing-page/product.md

 Explain this feature to a 10 year old.

 * This is a self-service feature.
-You’re not waiting for someone to tell you.
-Self-service, access your account yourself.
+You’re not waiting for someone to tell you about your bank account.
+You can find out whenever you want.
-* Legacy world is your bank reaching out to you.
+* It used to be that the bank would reach out to you.
 This is a platform where customer initiate conversation with the bank.
-Traditionally, bank reached out to customers through SMS for any alerts, reminder, etc. This is a platform that lets customers initiate conversation and get info quickly.
+Traditionally, bank reached out to customers through text for any alerts, reminders, etc. This is a platform that lets customers initiate conversation and get their info quickly.
 * Traditionally, it’s not a conversation (BAL example).
 It’s very rudimentary.
 Now customers have the ability to reply to the message.
-Customers can ask whatever is on their mind pertaining to their account.
+Customers can ask whatever is on their mind about their account.
-* Customer had power to transform rudimentary one-way conversation into two-way conversation like a two-way conversation.
-Text is customer’s preferred channel and Capital one is in their channel.
+* Customer has the power to transform a one-way conversation into a two-way conversation.
+Text is customer’s preferred channel and Capital One is in their channel.
 It’s familiar and it’s known.
-* Personalized.
+* It's a personalized service.
 You’re talking to me as if you’re solving just my problem.
-Making Ben feel like he’s doing it with me.
+It feels like Ben is doing it with me.

 ## Drafting the Content

 **Header + Subhead**

 Goal: Get attention, help customer understand what Ben is.
 (Do I want to know more?)

 **About Benjamin**